About LocalMile

 About The Author

-I have been involved in cross cultural research for about 30 years, mostly focused on health and healthcare among OECD countries.
-This attempting to understand why, even though we in the U.S. have the best healthcare system (on pretty much every measure) in the world, we are the least healthy.
+I have been involved in cross cultural research for about 35 years, mostly focused on health and healthcare among OECD countries.
+This attempting to understand why, even though we in the U.S. have the best healthcare system in the world (on pretty much every measure) and overwhelmingly spend the most, we are the least healthy.
 We have the highest rates of chronic / preventable diseases of all developed countries and nearly the lowest life expectancy.

 Children in the U.S. perform poorly (and near the bottom of all developed countries for math) in academic performance and a child in the U.S. is more likely to come from a failed/broken home than a child in any other developed country.